Beanie496/Crab/style.md

 - Impls
 - Functions definitions

-Don't use the old file path style.
-This means you should never make a file called `mod.rs`.
 Unit tests should usually be inline modules.
 All other modules should be in external files.

 ### 2. Imports